-This Man's Ear Was Miraculously Healed, Thanks to St. Katharine Drexel
+‘It Still Gives Me the Chills’: This Man’s Ear Was Miraculously Healed, Thanks to St. Katharine Drexel

-St. Katharine Drexel (1858-1955) is founder of the Sisters of the Blessed Sacrament and is known for founding schools and missions to serve blacks and Indians.
+St. Katharine Drexel (1858-1955) is the founder of the Sisters of the Blessed Sacrament and is known for founding schools and missions to serve blacks and Indians.
 She was beatified by Pope St. John Paul II in 1988 and canonized in 2000.
-Bob Gutherman of Bristol Township, Pennsylvania was present for both ceremonies.
-Not only is he personally devoted to Mother Katharine, but it was the miraculous healing of his eardrum through her intercession which provided the first of two miracles which led to her being declared a saint.
+Bob Gutherman of Bristol Township, Pennsylvania, was present for both ceremonies.
+Not only is he personally devoted to Mother Katharine, but it was the miraculous healing of his eardrum through her intercession that provided the first of two miracles which led to her being declared a saint.

 Tell me the story of your healing.

 I was 14 years old and in the 9th grade in 1974, when I developed a severe ear infection.
 I had been to a series of different doctors, who were treating it as a normal ear infection.
 I was in severe pain.
 It affected by right ear.

 Some of my brothers had done work at the motherhouse of the Sisters of the Blessed Sacrament in Bensalem, Pennsylvania, where we lived.
 They performed maintenance and janitorial work, and helped out in the library.
 They had told the sisters that I was not feeling well.

 One of my sisters spoke to my mother, telling her, “We believe that Mother Katharine is in heaven.
 We’ll pray to her, and we want you to say this prayer that Bob’s pain will either become more tolerable or go away completely.”